zeatol000/psi/README.md

-# Psi - Scala Based Language
+# Psi - Another JVM Language

 Psi is a language that is based off of Scala and (sorta) Rust.
 It compiles to Java and runs on the JVM, however it also supports some fun stuff that wouldn't be possible in almost any other language.